rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 To run this example on all platforms, an environment variable called `NDDSHOME` must be set to point to the RTI Connext DDS installation directory, such as rti_connext_dds-6.1.x.
-Helper scripts to set the environment are included in the Connext installation directory, typically found at `"C:\Program Files\rti_connext_dds-6.1.0\resource\script\rtisetenv*"` for Windows, or `source ~/rti_connext_dds-6.1.0/resource/scripts/rtisetenv*` for Linux.
+Helper scripts to set the environment are included in the Connext installation directory, typically found at:
+`"C:\Program Files\rti_connext_dds-6.1.0\resource\script\rtisetenv*"` for Windows, or
+`source ~/rti_connext_dds-6.1.0/resource/scripts/rtisetenv*` for Linux.

-For more information on how to set an environment variable, please see the RTI Core Libraries and Utilities Getting Started Guide.
+More information on how to set up your Connext environment can be found in the RTI Connext Core Libraries and Utilities Getting Started Guide.

 We will refer to the location where you unzipped the example in this document as `EXAMPLE_HOME`.

 All configuration and script files for this example are located in `EXAMPLE_HOME/ExampleCode/`.
 Before running, change directories into `EXAMPLE_HOME/ExampleCode`.